"Love this": D'banj returns home, cooks sumptuous meals with beautiful wife

-D'banj Cooks Up Storm in Kitchen With His Darling Wife: "Good to be Back Home With my Healer"
+D'banj Cooks Up a Storm in Kitchen With His Darling Wife: "Good to be Back Home With My Healer"

 - Ace Nigerian singer D'banj is back home, giving his wife a nice treat after being away for a while

-- The singer, who released the sequel to his 2008 album, the entertainer shared a video of himself in the kitchen with his wife
+- The singer shared a video of himself in the kitchen with his wife making delicious jollof rice

 - While they cooked together, he looked so happy to be back home with her and referred to her as his healer